Graduate Program Director

 Dan Malleck teaches the history of medicine, specifically the regulation of drugs and alcohol, pharmacy and medical professions.
 His other areas of interest include inter-health-professional conflicts, medicalization, alternative medicine, and the role of the pharmaceutical industry in health care.
 He is also interested in less conventional teaching methods, notably Problem-Based Learning, Self-Directed Learning, and Community-Based Participatory Research.
 Dr. Malleck is the editor-in-chief of the Social History of Alcohol and Drugs: An Interdisciplinary Journal.
 His first book, Try to Control Yourself: The Regulation of Public Drinking in Post-Prohibition Ontario, 1927-1944 (UBC Press, 2012) won the Canadian Historical Association’s Clio Award for Ontario history for 2012.
 He is the co-editor with Cheryl Krasnick Warsh of Consuming Modernity: Gendered Behaviour and Consumerism before the Baby Boom (UBC Press 2013.
 His most recent book, When Good Drugs Go Bad: Opium, Medicine, and the Origins of Canada’s Drug Laws is scheduled for release in July 2015 from UBC Press.
 Dr Malleck is also a certified Dive Master and an obsessive-compulsive brewer.

-Voula Marinos received her M.A. and Ph.D in Criminology from the University of Toronto, and held a postdoctoral fellowship at the Faculty of Law, Queen's University.
-Her research is focused on sentencing and punishment of young and adult offenders, including public attitudes, plea-bargaining, short lengths of custody, accused persons with intellectual disabilities in the courtroom, and alternatives to imprisonment.
-Her current research includes extrajudicial measures under the YCJA for youth, probation for young offenders, and public attitudes towards plea-bargaining.
+Voula Marinos received her Ph.D in Criminology from the University of Toronto, and held a postdoctoral fellowship at the Faculty of Law, Queen's University.
+She has published on topics including court processes and sentencing of young and adult offenders, public attitudes towards sentencing, plea-bargaining processes, short lengths of custody, accused persons with intellectual disabilities in the courtroom, mental disorder and the law, and alternatives to imprisonment.
+Her current research project includes interviews with defence counsel about plea bargaining practices that are outside of the courtroom, for both adult and youth accused.
+Another area of research involves mental health, intellectual disabilities, and court processes.
 Dr. Marinos teaches courses in the Department of Child & Youth Studies on youth and the law, young offenders, and sentencing and punishment.

 Associate Professor, Faculty of Education